AliyunContainerService/argo-workflow-examples/ephemeral-snapshot-disk/readme.md

 7. create snapshot: kubectl apply -f snapshot/volume-snapshot.yaml
 8. create workflow to read data from ephemeral cloud disk, the disk is created from the snapshot: argo submit parallel-read-snapshot-data.yaml

+Notice:
+1. please remove pod which mount pvc, it will remove the cloud disk to save cost.
+You can set podGC: strategy: OnPodCompletion in workflow yaml to remove pod when it completed.

 Debug commands:
 1. get snapshot storage class: kubectl get volumesnapshotclasses
 2. get snapshot: kubectl get volumesnapshots, and check from alibabacloud ecs console.